An Introduction to Safe Design

 When do I need to start Safe Design?

-Safe Design is a requirement of current law and was actually included in previous laws in most jurisdictions.
+It’s a current requirement of WHS law and was actually included in previous laws in most jurisdictions of Australia.

 In terms of when to schedule it in your design process, risks should be identified throughout, starting at concept development.
 At this early stage, risk management may contribute to decisions about intended use(s), location, and proposed materials.